A Complete Guide to Homeowner Costs in Pennsylvania

 While renters are familiar with utility costs such as electricity, gas, or the internet, they may not be used to paying the water bill, sewer bill, and garbage collection bill.
 Sure, these aren't as significant as other costs, but they could add an extra hundred or two to your monthly payments.

-If you've never owned in a neighborhood or building, you probably have no idea what HOA fees or dues are.
-But many owners know that HOA fees -- which are used to cover maintenance, upkeep, and costs associated with community features such as a pool or workout facility -- can vary wildly.
+If you've never owned a home in a neighborhood or building, you probably have no idea what HOA fees or dues are.
+But many owners know that HOA fees are a type of homeowner cost used to cover maintenance, upkeep, and costs associated with community features such as a pool or workout facility.
+Naturally, depending on the facility or building, the HOA costs can vary wildly.
 Some neighborhoods might only charge $20 or $30 a month, while buildings with many amenities could demand hundreds each month.

 But the biggest wild card in Pennsylvania homeowner costs is maintenance.
 There's no way around it, and time will undoubtedly throw you a few curveballs or two when it comes to long-term homeownership.
 From the negligible cost of replacing a filter or two to the major cost of buying a new air conditioning system or replacing your entire roof, maintenance isn't something to scoff at, especially with older homes.
 Experts suggest budgeting about 1% of your home's value per year for maintenance.